How should you define “success?” As fathers, it isn’t an easy answer.

-I have a good friend who’s a very successful businessman.
-I’ll call him “Alan.”
+Alan is a very successful businessman.
 Recently he was asking a ton of questions about his life and his family’s routine.

 It started when his stomach started complaining.
 You may know what that’s like.
 He found himself eating leftovers or grabbing fast food most evenings, and he wished he could have more home-cooked meals.
 But it was actually more than just tummy troubles.